Saturday, 27 August 2005

 Sunday, 21 August 2005

 Two days ago, it was rakhi.
-Like every thing else, only emails and e-cards remind of things that are no longer alive.
+Like every thing else, only emails and e-cards remind me of things like the Indian festivals that are no longer alive for me.
 Rakhi is just another memory with a vague sense of what it is supposed to mean.

 Marco wants to send a rakhi to his girl friend.
 I explained to him that it wouldn't be right.
 No, he said, it won't be a normal rakhi that a boy gets from his sister, it will be something else, something very special.